cboard-org/ccboard/README.md

     <string>TRUE</string>
 ```

+9. Start the active scheme with the 'play' button in the left-top corner

 ## iOS Troubleshooting

 If you encounter build issues or unexpected behavior with the iOS platform, try the following steps in order: